WorldHistoricalGazetteer/whg3/README.md

 ## World Historical Gazetteer v3.0a

-This is the repository submodule, **dj4** for the v3.0-beta version of the World Historical Gazetteer (WHG) web platform and API in development.
+This is the repository for the v3.0-alpha version of the World Historical Gazetteer (WHG) web platform and API in development.

 Everything here is changing continually.